-reproduction (Viau 2002, Brecchia et al. 2006) and growth (Aghajafari et al. 2002).
-It is possible that the increased corticosterone levels observed in our studies could be responsible for altered mobility, concentration, osmolarity and viability of sperm described in these transgenic animals previously (Chrenek et al. 2007).
-Nevertheless, the observed changes in corticosterone do not seem to affect fertility (litter size) or growth (body mass of pups).
+In rabbits, high C concentration can suppress reproduction (Viau, 2002; Brecchia et al, 2005) and growth (Aghajafari et al., 2002).
+It is possible that the increased C observed in our studies could be responsible for altered mobility, concentration, osmolarity and viability of sperm described in these transgenic animals previously (Chrenek et al., 2006).
+Nevertheless, the observed changes in C seem not to affect fertility (litter size) or growth (body mass of pups).

 Transgenesis in our experiments was associated with a dramatic decline in plasma IGF-I concentration.
-Since IGF-I may be a stimulator of growth, reproduction, ovarian secretory activity, adaptogene and anti-apoptotic factors (Makarevich et al. 2000, Fair 2003, Mazerbourg et al. 2003, Oksbjerg et al., 2004), the suppression of some these processes in transgenic rabbits might be expected.
-On the other hand, transfection-induced overproduction of IGF-I by rabbit mammary gland did not influence their fertility (Zinovieva et al. 1998).
+Since IGF-I may be a stimulator of growth, reproduction, ovarian secretory activity, adaptogene and anti-apoptotic factors (Makarevich et al, 2000; Fair, 2003; Mazerbourg et al., 2003; Oksbjerg et al, 2004), the suppression of some these processes in transgenic rabbits might be expected.
+On the other hand, transfection-induced overproduction of IGF-I by rabbit mammary gland did not influence their fertility (Zinovieva et al., 1998).
 In our experiments, reduced IGF-I in transgenic animals was associated with an increased C concentration in blood.
-These changes in hormone secretion, together with some signs of pathological changes reported previously (Suvegová et al. 2004), might indicate transgenesisinduced suppression of mechanisms controlling growth, adaptation or repair.
+These changes in hormone secretion, together with some signs of pathological changes reported previously (Suvegova et al, 2004), might indicate transgenesis-induced suppression of mechanisms controlling growth, adaptation or repair.
 This hypothesis was confirmed by lower body mass in transgenic young males, which could be due to reduced plasma IGF-I level, but not to IGF-I received from maternal milk (where IGF-I, in contrast to plasma, was not reduced).
-These observations confirm the previous report (Zinovieva et al. 1998) of lack of Litter size in normal and transgenic rabbits influence of milk IGF-I level on rabbit physiological and reproductive performance.
+These observations confirm the previous report (Zinovieva et al., 1998) of lack of influence of milk IGF-I level on rabbit physiological and reproductive performance.